GoogleCloudPlatform/generative-ai/partner-models/claude/computer-use-demo/README.md

 ## Quickstart: Deploying the app on Google Cloud using GKE and Cloud Build

-We provide a simplied way to deploy this app on Google Cloud using Google Kubernetes Engine (GKE).
+We provide a simplified way to deploy this app on Google Cloud using Google Kubernetes Engine (GKE).
 To set this up, follow the steps below.

 1. Set up the environment variables